pwnorbitals/Recoder/README.md

 This is my first real project using Rust.
 I hope to be able to support many encodings and hashes and make the tool as easy-to-use as possible.

-Feel free to give feedback on my code and send pull requests :)
+Feel free to give feedback on the code and send pull requests :)

 ## Usage